MacJoom/joomla-releasetools/README.md

 ## Workflow:
 1) Setup up globals.sh
 2) Do build.sh (pushes the newly created branch!)
-3) If you have to do security updates you have to stop before bump and do a buildfrombump.sh
+3) If you have to do security updates you have to stop before bump and then do a buildfrombump.sh
 4) Check your build (build/tmp/packages), upload to private server
 5) use buildonly.sh to redo the build
 6) updateserver.sh to prepare a PR for the nightlies